hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

 To mitigate the risk associated with such tradeoffs, the *NIST 800-63A Digital Identity Guidelines* outline three (3) levels of identity proofing assurance.
 These levels describe the degree of due-diligence performed during an *Identity Proofing Process*.
 See [Section 5.2 Identity Assurance Levels Table 5-1](https://pages.nist.gov/800-63-3/sp800-63-3.html#sec5).

-> Users of this protocol will associate themselves with the need to understand the *type of evidence that was collected and how it was confirmed* so that they can adhere to any business processes that require **IAL2** or **IAL3**  assurance levels supported by *Stong* or *Superior* forms of evidence.
+> Users of this protocol will associate themselves with the need to understand the *type of evidence that was collected and how it was confirmed* so that they can adhere to any business processes that require **IAL2** or **IAL3**  assurance levels supported by *Strong* or *Superior* forms of evidence.

 ### Dematerialization of physical documents
 Today, entities (businesses, organizations, government agencies) maintain existing processes for the gathering, examination and archiving of physical documents.
 These entities may retain a copy of a physical document, a scanned digital copy or both.
 Using manual or automated procedures, the information encapsulated within these documents is extracted and stored as personal data attestations about the document presenter within a system of record (SOR).